We have recently worked on many chrome extensions. Releasing new chrome extensions manually gets tiring afer a while.

-So, we thought of automating it with CircleCI similar to continuous deployment.
+So, we thought about automating it with CircleCI, similar to continuous deployment.

 We are using the following configuration in

 We have created three jobs named as

 publish and used these

 jobs in our workflow to run tests, build the extension, and publish them to the chrome store,

 respectively.
 Every step requires the previous step to run successfully.

 job.
 First, we do a checkout to the branch and then use

 dependencies.
 Alternatively, we can use

 Then, as the last step, we are use